juanberrios/SLAC-Fairness/README.md

 Required software:

 - The statistical computing language [R](https://cloud.r-project.org/) (version >= 4.3.0)
-  - Since these scripts call R from the command line, R must be in your PATH (directions for [Windows](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0), [macOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg), [Unix](https://unix.stackexchange.com/a/26059)).
-If R is in your PATH, then at the command line `Rscript -e R.version.string` will print your R version.
+  - Since these scripts call R from the command line, R must be in your PATH (directions for [Windows](https://info201.github.io/r-intro#windows-command-line), [macOS](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg), [Unix](https://unix.stackexchange.com/a/26059))
+		- To check, run `Rscript -e R.version.string` at the command line.
+If you see your R version, then R is in your path; if you get the error `Rscript: command not found`, R is not.
 - R packages:
   - `tidyverse` (v. >= 2.0.0)
   - `magrittr` (v. >= 2.0.3)